Business Alliance for Effective Democracy

 Influencing Public Policy

-BPC Elections works with Business Alliance members to present lawmakers with bipartisan, fact-based recommendations for election policy that serves all voters.
+BPC Democracy works with Business Alliance members to present lawmakers with bipartisan, fact-based recommendations for election policy that serves all voters.

 - Engaging Lawmakers in the Policy Development Process